Rick Rizzs: Seattle Mariners and Detroit Tigers

-Notable catchphrases
+Before the 2025 season, the Mariners announced that Rizzs would be the team's lead radio announcer, with Goldsmith serving as the television play-by-play.
+On March 10, while calling a spring training game between the Mariners and the Milwaukee Brewers, a foul ball batted by Rhys Hoskins struck Rizzs in the head.
+However, medical staff cleared Rizzs, and he returned to the broadcast one inning later.

+Catchphrases

 Rizzs is noted for using the following catchphrases on Mariner broadcasts:

 "Goodbye baseball!"- used on home run calls.

 "Holy smoke(s)!"/"How about that?"- used for exciting plays.

 "Get out the rye bread and mustard, Grandma, it is grand salami time!
 Holy smokes!"- used when the Mariners get a grand slam.
 Formerly used (except for Holy smokes!) by his longtime radio partner Dave Niehaus.

 "Grandma, get out the rye bread and mustard, it is grand salami time!"- alternative grand slam call made by Rizzs.

 "How about that, buddy?"- also used after a Mariners player hit a grand slam, in honor of his longtime broadcaster partner/friend Dave Niehaus.

 "Happy totals"- used during the postgame when the Mariners win the ballgame, now taken over by Aaron Goldsmith.
 It was originally used by Chicago Cubs broadcasters in the 1970s.

 Personal life

 Rizzs resides in Issaquah, Washington.
-He has one son, Nick, two grandsons, Jaxon and Braedon, and one granddaughter, Ryan.
+He has a son, Nick, and three grandchildren.

-Rizzs also provided the commentary for the 2005 Nintendo GameCube game Nintendo Pennant Chase Baseball, but the game's U.S. release was canceled.
+Rizzs provided the commentary for the 2005 GameCube game Nintendo Pennant Chase Baseball, but the game was canceled.

-With former Mariner player Dave Henderson, Rizzs co-founded a charity that provides Christmas gifts to children.
+In 1995, Rizzs and former Mariner Dave Henderson founded a charity that provided Christmas gifts to children.
+In November 2024, Rizzs launched Rick's Locker, which provides sporting equipment and gear to children.

+In December 2022, Rizzs was diagnosed with grade 1 prostate cancer.

+In July 2023, Rizzs was involved in an all-terrain vehicle accident in which he suffered a fractured vertebra in his neck, two fractured vertebrae in his back, a fractured rib, and cuts on his head and ear.